 Our commissioning specialists use BREEAM compliance to ensure that building services commissioning is carried out in a co-ordinated and comprehensive manner, achieving the optimum performance of buildings under occupancy conditions.

-Part L Building Regulations seek to improve the performance of buildings through better commissioning with the aim of achieving BREEAM credits.
-BREEAM is to recognise an appropriate level of building services commissioning is carried out in a co-ordinated and comprehensive manor with the aim to achieve optimum performance under occupancy conditions.
+Part L Building Regulations aim to improve the performance of buildings through better commissioning, with the aim of achieving BREEAM credits.

 There are two BREEAM Credits available in terms of commissioning:

-Commissioning is to be carried out in line with current Building Regulations and BSRIA and CIBSE guidelines, where applicable.
+We will appoint a dedicated team to your project to monitor and programme pre-commissioning, commissioning and, where necessary, re-commissioning.
+Commissioning is carried out in-line with current Building Regulations and BSRIA and CIBSE guidelines, where applicable.